KomodoPlatform/komodo-wallet-mobile/README.md

 ## Get Involved 🤝
 We welcome developers, designers, and testers' contributions to our open-source project.
 If you'd like to contribute, please review the [contribution guidelines](CONTRIBUTING.md) and [code of conduct](CODE_OF_CONDUCT.md).

-For any questions about the Gleec Wallet or the exchange, join our lively [Discord Support channel](https://komodoplatform.com/discord).
-Official team members are identifiable by the "Komodo Team" role.
+For any questions about the Gleec Wallet or the exchange, [contact us](https://gleec.com/contact).

 # NB (Forkers/contributors):